Niveithaa/PPD/README.md

 # PPD
 JavaScript group project for PPD using pixi

+how to install:

-drop all the "mypixi" folder into the publichtml folder on the (F:) drive
+Create a folder inside publichtml folder on the (F:) drive and drop everything inside it.